yjdonavan/GoTrackCICDWeek9/README.md

 # GoTrackDemoSystemBasic

 - GoTrack automation for CI/CD
-- Connected to Slack for any activity notification
+- Connected to Slack for Repository monitoring purposes